Duncan Robinson NBA Preview vs. the Hornets

 Duncan Robinson Insights vs. the Hornets

-- Robinson's Heat average 99.8 possessions per game, which ranks 16th among NBA teams, while the Hornets are one of the league's slowest with 101.6 possessions per contest.
+- The Heat rank 18th in possessions per game with 99.6.
+His opponents, the Hornets, have one of the slowest tempos with 101.5 possessions per contest.

-- On defense, the Hornets have conceded 121.3 points per game, which is 26th-best in the NBA.
+- The Hornets are the 26th-best defensive squad in the league, allowing 121 points per game.

-- Allowing 45.1 rebounds per game, the Hornets are the 23rd-ranked squad in the NBA.
+- On the boards, the Hornets are 23rd in the NBA, giving up 45 rebounds per game.

-- Looking at assists, the Hornets are 21st in the league, allowing 27 per game.
+- The Hornets concede 27.1 assists per contest, 22nd-ranked in the NBA.

-- Looking at 3-pointers, the Hornets are ranked 24th in the NBA, conceding 13.6 makes per game.
+- Looking at 3-pointers, the Hornets have allowed 13.7 makes per contest, 22nd in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!